jtv/libpqxx/include/pqxx/doc/datatypes.md

 type can then use a simpler, more efficient variant of the code.
 It's always safe to leave this out; it's _just_ an optimisation for when you're completely sure that it's safe.

+Make sure this definition is visible wherever you call libpqxx code that may call your conversoin.

 Do not do this if a string representation of your type may contain a comma;
 semicolon; parenthesis; brace; quote; backslash; newline; or any other